PeizhiShi/SsdNet/README.md

 5. Run `python test.py` to test the performances of the SsdNet for intersecting feature recognition and localisation.
 6. Run `python visualize.py` to visualize the predicted feature boxes.

-If you have any questions about the code, please feel free to contact me (p.shi@hud.ac.uk).
+If you have any questions about the code, please feel free to contact me (p.shi@leeds.ac.uk).